Garrett Swasey: Death and funeral

 Swasey was shot dead in the line of duty on November 27, 2015, during a mass shooting at a local Planned Parenthood clinic.
 He was 44 years old.

 Following Swasey's death, President Barack Obama praised Swasey with "May God bless Officer Garrett Swasey and the Americans he tried to save."
 Swasey's former schoolmate, Melrose's Mayor Dolan, stated at a press conference that, "He made a real mark on the people that he met in this small town.
 He was so dedicated to his church and his community."

 The funeral, with thousands in attendance, took place on December 4 and was streamed live.
 Speakers included Colorado Governor John Hickenlooper, Colorado Springs Mayor John Suthers and University of Colorado Colorado Springs Chancellor Pam Shockley-Zalabak.

 Aftermath and legacy

-On April 15, 2016, almost five months after Swasey was killed, his oath as a Deputy Sheriff was notarized, raising questions on procedures of the El Paso County Police Department.
+On April 15, 2016, almost five months after Swasey was killed, his oath as a Deputy Sheriff was notarized, raising questions about procedures of the El Paso County Police Department.
 The murderer of Swasey, Robert Dear, was found to be incompetent to stand for a trial in May 2016, May 2017, and July 2018.

 U.S. Figure Skating, at the initiative of Broadmoor Skating Club, named the Garrett Swasey Memorial Trophy for the juvenile dance competition champions at the Midwestern Sectional Figure Skating Championships.
 First winners of the trophy were Elliana and Ethan Peal.

 Garrett's widow, Rachel Swasey, lobbied to create a fund for fallen first responders.
 A bill unanimously passed the Colorado House of Representatives in May 2018.
 Donors organized to give protective gear to the UCCS Police Department following Swasey's death.